Frank Johnson (basketball, born 1958): Personal life

-Frank earned his nickname “Fourth Quarter Frank” for his clutch performances helping the team grind out close games.
+Frank earned his nickname "Fourth Quarter Frank" for his clutch performances helping the 1992–93 Suns grind out close games.

 Family

-Johnson's brother "Fast Eddie" also played in the NBA.
-He spent more than eight seasons with the Atlanta Hawks, and closed out his career with stints in Cleveland and Seattle.
+Johnson's elder brother Edward also played in the NBA.
+"Fast Eddie" spent more than eight seasons with the Atlanta Hawks, and closed out his career with stints in Cleveland and Seattle.
 Eddie was a two-time (1980, 1981) All-Star while with the Hawks.